Fact-checked by the onlinepaydaynews.com editorial team

 Should I use a medical bill advocate?

 A medical bill advocate is worth considering for bills over $2,000 with suspected errors.
-Advocates typically charge a contingency fee of 15–35% of the amount saved, meaning you pay nothing unless they reduce your bill.
+Advocates typically charge a contingency fee of 15 to 35% of the amount saved, meaning you pay nothing unless they reduce your bill.
 The Medical Billing Advocates of America and Patient Advocate Foundation are two reputable organizations offering these services.

 Sources